The Benefits of Ginger & Chamomile Tea for Irritable Bowel Syndrome

 - Drink a cup of tea on an empty stomach and repeat the remedy in the middle of the afternoon.

-- Consume it, at least, 3 times a week.
+- Drink it at least 3 times a week.

 Are you dealing with the symptoms of irritable bowel syndrome?
-Do you have trouble digesting or constipation?
+Do you have troubles digestion?
+Do you constantly suffer from constipation?
 If so, go ahead and prepare this natural drink and check its benefits to restore your intestinal health.

 Of course, for optimal results, make sure to maintain a healthy diet, moderate in fat and irritating foods.